suhasmaddali/Car-Prices-Prediction/README.md

 * There were many missing values for __'Market Category'__ feature and a few missing values for the features __'Engine HP'__ and __'Engine Cylinders'__.
 * The average prices of the cars were the highest in the year 2014 and lowest in the year 1990 from the data.
 * The prices of __'Bugatti'__ manufacturer are extremely high compared to the other car manufacturers.
+* __'Bugatti'__ manufacturer also had an extremely high value for the horsepower (HP) based on the graphs in the notebook.

 ## 👉 Directions to download the repository and run the notebook